Guilt (emotion): Psychology

 Guilt and its associated causes, advantages, and disadvantages are common themes in psychology and psychiatry.
 Both in specialized and in ordinary language, guilt is an affective state in which one experiences conflict at having done something that one believes one should not have done (or conversely, having not done something one believes one should have done).
-It gives rise to a feeling which does not go away easily, driven by 'conscience'.
-Sigmund Freud described this as the result of a struggle between the ego and the superego – parental imprinting.
-Freud rejected the role of God as punisher in times of illness or rewarder in time of wellness.
-While removing one source of guilt from patients, he described another.
-This was the unconscious force within the individual that contributed to illness, Freud in fact coming to consider "the obstacle of an unconscious sense of guilt...as the most powerful of all obstacles to recovery."
-For his later explicator, Jacques Lacan, guilt was the inevitable companion of the signifying subject who acknowledged normality in the form of the Symbolic order.
+It gives rise to a feeling which does not go away easily, driven by the conscience, or what Sigmund Freud called the superego.
+Freud rejected the role of God and blamed the existence of guilt instead on the individual's own "fear of loss of love" and relationships, beginning in childhood, with a fear that parents could reject the child.
+The child turns this fear inward, to create self-directed anger.
+For Freud's later explicator, Jacques Lacan, guilt was the inevitable companion of the signifying subject who acknowledged normality in the form of the Symbolic order.

 Alice Miller claims that "many people suffer all their lives from this oppressive feeling of guilt, the sense of not having lived up to their parents' expectations....no argument can overcome these guilt feelings, for they have their beginnings in life's earliest period, and from that they derive their intensity."
 This may be linked to what Les Parrott has called "the disease of false guilt....At the root of false guilt is the idea that what you feel must be true."

-Therapists recognized similar feelings of guilt in individuals that survived traumatic events that involved a loved one perishing called survivor's guilt.
+Therapists recognized similar feelings of guilt in individuals that survived traumatic events that involved a loved one perishing, called survivor's guilt.

 The philosopher Martin Buber underlined the difference between the Freudian notion of guilt, based on internal conflicts, and existential guilt, based on actual harm done to others.

 Guilt is often associated with anxiety.
 In mania, according to Otto Fenichel, the patient succeeds in applying to guilt "the defense mechanism of denial by overcompensation...re-enacts being a person without guilt feelings."

 In psychological research, guilt can be measured by using questionnaires, such as the Differential Emotions Scale (Izard's DES), or the Dutch Guilt Measurement Instrument.